rodones/scripts/README.md

 - Execute scripts using `rodo` in the container.
   - Type `rodo --help` to see available scripts.
+  - Note: If you don't want logging and notification, skip this.

 ## Video to Image Convertion